International Student Checklist

-To ensure a smooth and successful start at the University of Chester, there are a few essential tasks you’ll need to complete in advance.
+To help you enjoy a smooth and successful start at the university, there are a few important tasks to complete before and after you arrive in the UK.

-Our Pre-Arrival Checklist outlines all the essential tasks you need to complete before arriving at the University and before travelling to the UK.
-If you have any questions, our Student Experience Team is here to support you: studentexperience@chester.ac.uk
+If you have any questions, our Student Experience Team is here to help: studentexperience@chester.ac.uk

 1. Book Accommodation